Beverly Hills Revision Rhinoplasty

-Dr. Ghavami has come to be known as a rhinoplasty specialist in Beverly Hills because he is capable of restoring beauty to the nose and overall facial appearance through revision rhinoplasty, also called secondary or corrective rhinoplasty.
-Most surgeons that have a practice dedicated largely to rhinoplasty also receive requests to correct unsatisfactory results from the hands of other surgeons.
-Dr. Ghavami’s goal is to re-sculpt the nose, make patients look as if the primary nose job had never been performed and re-create a nose that is in balance with the face.
-Revision rhinoplasty is typically a much more complex procedure than primary rhinoplasty, and therefore requires an extremely skilled and experienced surgeon.
+Dr. Ghavami is widely-regarded as one of the top rhinoplasty specialist in Beverly Hills because he is capable of restoring beauty to the nose and overall facial appearance through revision rhinoplasty, also called secondary or corrective rhinoplasty.
+Most plastic surgeons that have a practice dedicated largely to rhinoplasty also receive requests to correct unsatisfactory results they received from a previous surgeon.
+Dr. Ghavami’s goal is to re-sculpt the nose, make patients look as if the primary nose job had never been performed, creating a new nose that is in balance with the face.
+Revision rhinoplasty is typically a much more complex procedure than primary rhinoplasty, and therefore requires an extremely skilled and experienced cosmetic surgeon.

 Here are some of the most common reasons for seeking revision rhinoplasty:

 - Persistent nasal hump

 - Saddle nose or over-reduced bridge (Inverted V-Deformity)

 - Over-rotated or under-rotated tip